 Q: What organizations are eligible to host Fellows?

-A:The host organization must be its own 501(c)(3); it cannot be a project or clinic within a law school.
-The organization must currently employ at least two full-time attorneys on staff who 1) devote the significant majority of their working time to civil legal advocacy and 2) are able to supervise the Fellowship project.
-Additional detailed information is provided in the Information for Host Organizations tab and in the Host Certification Form.
+A: The host organization must be a stand-alone 501(c)(3); it cannot be a project or clinic within a law school.
+The organization must currently employ at least two full-time attorneys on staff who (1) devote the significant majority of their working time to civil legal advocacy, and (2) are able to supervise the Fellowship project.
+Additional details are available under the Information for Host Organizations tab and in the Host Certification Form.

 The Application Process